 “Nice to meet you,” Unai says in a monotone voice.
-He just shakes his head side to side slowly and looks at the ground.
+He shakes his head slowly and looks at the ground.

 I open my mouth to greet the nearly cuckolded husband, but I realize that Alazne is trying subtly to pull her hand away from mine.
-I’m surprised, as I wouldn’t have expected it, but I hold hers tighter, and in a few seconds she gets the point and closes her fingers timidly around my hand.
+I’m surprised, as I wouldn’t have expected it, but I hold hers tighter.
+In a few seconds she gets the point and closes her fingers timidly around my hand.
 I gesture towards Alazne.

 “This is my beloved, Alazne.
 Gaze upon her gloriousness.”

-“Hi,” she says, looking up at Unai with a nervous smile.
+“Hi,” she says, then looks up at Unai with a nervous smile.

 “Hi,” Unai repeats in the same monotone he used before.

-Alazne glances towards Ainhoa, but she misses her head.
+Alazne glances towards Ainhoa, but she misses my ex-fiancée’s head.
 My beloved can’t sustain her smile for this greeting.

 “Hi to you as well.
-Nice meeting you,” Alazne tells my ex, with a voice a moment away from breaking.
+Nice meeting you,” Alazne tells my ex, in a voice a moment away from breaking.